Since 2013, Bombas customers have helped donate over

 In 2019, we partnered with Sesame Street to celebrate their 50th Anniversary with a party for children and families of P.S./M.S.
 188 in NYC.
 We turned a gymnasium into a giant party for kids to meet one another alongside their favorite Sesame Street characters.
 There was a bounce house, DJ, face painting, mural making, life-size games, cookie decorating, a photo booth, plus pizza and snacks.
 Grover and Abby even joined the party!

-Bombas and Giving Partners offering new clean clothing to those who need them
+Bombas and Giving Partner Organizations offering new clean clothing to those who need them

 Here’s how to get involved, give back, and navigate the complex conversation around homelessness in America.

 Homelessness is one of the most complex and sensitive subjects in our society, combining issues of poverty, class, race, gender, sexuality, healthcare, mental wellness, housing, and more.
-Better understanding homelessness is a hugely important step toward changing the conversation and promoting positive change and compassionate decision making.
-We can’t eliminate homelessness overnight, but we can evolve the way we think about our unhoused neighbors and friends while building toward a better future.
+Better understanding homelessness is a hugely important step toward changing the conversation and promoting positive change.
+We can’t solve the issues that contribute to housing insecurity overnight, but we can help evolve the way people think about those who are unhoused and the challenges they face while building toward a better future.

-Bombas partners with 3,500 Giving Partners across all 50 states
+Giving Partners across all 50 states and globally

 Find supportive services and ways to give back.